martikaine/lut-mobile-course/learning-diary.md

 For launching the Google webpage, I found that `LocalUriHandler` simplifies the process quite a lot: a simple `uriHandler.openUri()` opens the browser without a need to check for activity success etc..
 I also found a `rememberLauncherForActivityResult` function which could be used to create an activity launcher, which could be defined with a callback that handles the result from the activity, but in the case of opening a browser the results were not important.

 ## Exercise 3

+Creating the list was very easy in Compose, and this was advertised as one of the big improvements over the old way in the Compose docs.
+Instead of using an Adapter as in the video, I used `LazyColumn` to create the list items. `LazyColumn` functions much like the `Column` layout composable, but renders items only when they are on the screen, allowing optimized rendering of large lists in a straightforward mannter.
+Each list item was simply a `Row` with a `Modifier.clickable()` applied, which allowed specifying a click handler that then navigated to another view using the `NavController` (as in the previous exercise).

+I tried to scale the images down with the `Image` composable's builtin `contentScale`, but that resulted in out of memory errors as the full image was loaded before the scaling was applied.
+I ended up adapting the `BitmapFactory` code from the tutorial, using a different approach I found on StackOverflow to get the screen width for scaling.